photo source : Ruins in Central Eastern Area of Sri Lanka

 From Polonnaruwa, we initially drove on the national highway leading to Giritale.
 After getting off at the northern end of the lake, we walked south on the dry bottom of the lake and bush for about 2 km to reach the ruins.
 This route cannot be used when the lake has a lot of water, but there seems to be no other route that can be approached by land (it is unknown whether the approach can be done by water).
 Although this site is located in Angammedilla National Park on the map, it was investigated without applying for entry permission.

-This has been a large temple complex with a pagoda, a Buddhist temple, and of multiple buildings in the precincts of 100 square meters.
-The outer bounty of the complex, built on a slope that gently descends toward the lake, consists of a retaining wall made of a combination of large molded stones with a side of 1 to 2 meters (Photo 9-1 and 9-2).
-There is a pagoda in the northwest corner, a pagoda in the southeast and a little closer to the center In the precinct, and building traces in the north center and southwest corner.
+This is a large temple complex with a stupa, a Buddhist temple, and of multiple buildings in the precincts of 100 square meters.
+The outer bounty of the complex, built on a slope that gently descends toward the lake, consists of a retaining wall made of a combination of large moulded stones with a side of 1 to 2 meters (Photo 9-1 and 9-2).
+There is a pagoda in the northwest corner, a pagoda in the southeast and a little closer to the centre In the precinct, and building traces in the north centre and southwest corner.
 From the size and shape, it can be inferred that it is a temple built in the style of Pabbatha Vihara. formulated in the capital Anuradhapura at that time since the 9th century.
-Due to the size and the time available for the survey, it was not possible to make a detailed survey of each part, so in this report I would like to limit myself to the outline and explanation of the characteristic remains.
+Due to the size and the time available for the survey, it was not possible to make a detailed survey of each part, so in this report, I would like to limit myself to the outline and explanation of the characteristic remains.
 (Fig. 9-1)

 Ruins of the Stupa

-Ruins of a large pagoda with a diameter of about 35 m, and a brick pile with a height of about 9 m remains on the mound.
+Ruins of a large stupa with a diameter of about 35 m, and a brick pile with a height of about 9 m remain on the mound.
 There is a large pit excavated by treasure hunters at the top of the mound.
-The shape and original height of the platform cannot be guessed due these damages (Photo 9-3).
+The shape and original height of the platform cannot be guessed due to these damages (Photo 9-3).

 Ruins of the Image House

-A 10m x 8m rectangular structure is built using bricks at a elevation of about 1m higher than the surrounding area (Photo 9-4).
-A pedestal base for a Buddha statue is found near by and pieces of a Buddha statue is scattered all over the precinct indicating these damages are due to treasure hunters running amuck among the ruins (photos 9-5 to 9-8).
+A 10m x 8m rectangular structure is built using bricks at an elevation of about 1m higher than the surrounding area (Photo 9-4).
+A pedestal base for a Buddha statue is found nearby and pieces of a Buddha statue is scattered all over the precinct indicating these damages are due to treasure hunters running amuck among the ruins (photos 9-5 to 9-8).
 In addition, there were scattered decorative stone pillars, stones used for water services, stone urinals, etc. (see photo 9-10-9-12).

-Note : Although the research team writes that the site lies inside the Angammadilla National Park, the GPS point given by the team lies in a populated area near a minor road.
-Therefore there may be mistake in the GPS point during publication.
+Note: Although the research team writes that the site lies inside the Angammadilla National Park, the GPS point given by the team lies in a populated area near a minor road.
+Therefore there may be a mistake in the GPS point during publication.

 References